There is huge opportunity in taking your business online. This small business marketing 101 will help you with your digital strategy.

 Having an online presence also allows you to communicate with customers collectively, for example sharing information about opening hours, products or appointment availability.
-You can also offer reassurance about the necessary steps you’re taking to adhere to COVID-19-related safety, and what customers need to be aware of.

 How to create a website